 July – Family Culture & Connection, Simplicity, Infertility & Secondary Infertility

-August – The Wonder of Childhood, Birth Education & Choices, Mom-On-The-Go (Busy Schedules, Leaving the House Prepared), New Mom Series for Fall (Pregnancy, Birth, & Postpartum)
+August – The Wonder of Childhood, Mom-On-The-Go (Busy Schedules, Leaving the House Prepared), New Mom Series for Fall (Pregnancy, Birth, & Postpartum)

-September – Routines & Habits for Success, Fitness for Moms, Childhood Cancer Awareness Month
+September – Pregnancy (New Mom Series), Routines & Habits for Success, Fitness for Moms, Childhood Cancer Awareness Month

-October – Intimacy after Baby, Postpartum Depression, Navigating Transitions with Kids (Welcoming New Babies, Moving, Big Changes), Investing in Your Marriage with Kids in the Mix, Pregnancy & Infant Loss Remembrance Day (Oct.
+October – Birth (New Mom Series), Navigating Transitions with Kids (Welcoming New Babies, Moving, Big Changes), Investing in Your Marriage with Kids in the Mix, Pregnancy & Infant Loss Remembrance Day (Oct.
 15th)/Awareness Month

 November – Postpartum (New Mom Series), Postpartum Depression, Emotional Intelligence, De-coding Baby’s Cues, Teamwork & Communication in Parenting, National Adoption Awareness Month/World Adoption Day (Nov.
 9th)

 This space is free of any kind of judgement, shaming, guilt, competition, divisive behavior, disparaging words, and profit-motivated promotion.